-Not only did the clerical grades dominate the representation on the general committee they also dominated its proposals, and the demands of the professional and higher grade officers were attached on almost as an after-thought.
-The demands of the civil servants for a better retirement and severance deal would imply either an expectation or intent of leaving the service of a home rule executive.
-Such were the demands of the GCICS since the first home rule proposal.
-The 1917 committee however, whilst addressing issues of a better severance deal, was primarily focussed on security for promotion.
-This implies an expectation and commitment of continuous service to a home rule administration.
+Not only did the clerical grades, the rank and file of the civil service, dominate the representation on the general committee they also dominated its proposals, and the demands of the professional and higher-grade officers were added on almost as an afterthought.
+The demands of the civil servants for a better retirement and severance deal would imply either an expectation or intent of leaving the service of a Home Rule executive.
+Such were the demands of the GCICS in 1912.
+The 1917 committee, however, while addressing issues of a better severance deal, was primarily focused on security for meritocratic promotion.
+This implies an expectation and commitment of continuous service to a future Home Rule administration.
 The former demand for a severance deal is implicitly unionist, the latter demand for security for promotion is implicitly nationalist.
-By 1917 the civil service committee, as it became dominated by the lower grades and temporary clerks, had become implicitly nationalist.
+By 1917 the Civil Service Committee, as it became dominated by the lower grades and temporary clerks, had become implicitly nationalist.
 This also reflected a generational difference.
 Older men were most concerned that the terms for voluntary or compulsory retirement would be sufficient to secure them continuity in the lifestyle to which they had become accustomed.
 The 1917 committee wanted even better money terms for those compelled to retire (and there was an even greater expectation of compulsion after 1916) as well as better security for those who opted to retire.
 With the experience of wartime inflation the statement also wanted a provision that pensions should match salary increases in the relevant grade for a period of years.
-115
+154

-But, as the statement pointed out 'the securing of mere continuity of service, though important, does not itself constitute a sufficiently satisfactory safeguard to the position of the Service as a whole'.
-Loyal to the huge numbers of temporary fellow civil servants the statement demanded recognition of temporary whole-time officers as permanent civil servants, recognition of temporary years for reckoning pension entitlements, and an entitlement to added years in calculating pensions for those officers with professional qualification in recognition of their years of study.
+Loyal to the huge numbers of temporary fellow civil servants the statement demanded recognition of temporary whole-time officers as permanent civil servants, recognition of temporary years for reckoning pension entitlements, and an entitlement to added years in calculating pensions for those officers with a professional qualification in recognition of their years of study.
 But the key new demand put forward by the 1917 committee was not for better retirement conditions but rather for guarantees for promotional opportunities for the lower grades.
-117 The great fear within the civil service was that with the complete disruption of structures and departments imposed by the war, and with the local uncertainties of post-1916 Ireland, the civil service would be used to award the friends of those in power.
-The immediate demand of the civil servants committee was for additional security regarding promotion within the Irish service 'a question which is regarded by all ranks as a vital one'.
-They asked for a provision in the bill to prevent the appointment of "outsiders" to posts that could be filled by fully qualified officers already in the service.
+The great fear within the civil service was that with the complete disruption of structures and departments imposed by the war, and with the local uncertainties of post-1916 Ireland, the post-war civil service would be used to award the friends of those in power.
+The immediate demand of the civil servants' committee was for additional security regarding promotion within the Irish service, 'a question which is regarded by all ranks as a vital one'.
+They asked for a provision in the bill to prevent the appointment of 'outsiders' to posts that could be filled by fully qualified officers already in the service.
 The committee in their statement did acknowledge that there might be some appointments to posts 'for which certain special technical or professional qualifications are essential' but did anticipate that such cases would be comparatively rare.
-118 Clearly the GCICS was very sceptical about the claims of expertise made for the great majority of professional, technical and higher-grade posts and saw these as sinecures and patronage appointments blocking the usual avenues of promotion.
-119 The fear was that the civil service higher posts would become filled by a recrudescence of patronage under a future home rule government.
+Clearly the GCICS was very sceptical about the claims of expertise made for the great majority of higher-grade posts and saw these as sinecures and patronage appointments blocking the usual avenues of promotion.
+155 The wartime halt to recruitment to the higher grades had created large gaps in government departments that would have to be filled.
+The fear was that these higher posts would become filled by a recrudescence of patronage under a future Home Rule government.